JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 Link Layer - connects devices through network hardware and data links.
 Connects to the destination MAC.

+### Packet data
+Packets are segments of data.
+They contain various information:

+ender and recipient IP addresses
+The sender and the recipient’s IP addresses act like a postcode, allowing the packet to be delivered to the correct destination and enabling the recipient device to trace where the packet came from.
+○ Protocol being used
+The protocol allows the recipient computer to understand how to interpret the packet.
+○ Order of the packets
+Upon arriving at the recipient device, packets are reconstructed in the appropriate order as specified in the header.
+○ Time To Live / Hop Limit
+The Time To Live (TTL), tells the packet when to expire so that it does not travel forever.
+● Payload
+○ Raw data to be transmitted
+● Trailer
+○ Checksum, or cyclic redundancy check
+The trailer contains a code used to detect whether any errors have occurred during transmission.

 A TCP/IP packet could contain:

 ![image](https://user-images.githubusercontent.com/72783315/195106282-db91910e-dda6-413a-b8d3-fd2da0fafeec.png)